-P&G Canada is the world's largest consumer goods company with operations in approximately 70 countries and 5 billion consumers worldwide.
+P&G is the world's largest consumer goods company with operations in approximately 70 countries and five billion consumers worldwide.

 In 2022, P&G Canada supported WWF-Canada's efforts to protect and restore nature through multiple initiatives.
 Their Tide brand made a \$0.50 donation for each Tide PODS product purchased at Walmart Canada in support of programs that help nature-based climate solutions.
-Additionally, P&G Canada supports WWF-Canada through their P&G Canada Good Everyday Rewards program in which WWF-Canada is a featured charity and receives a donation from P&G Canada based on consumer actions in the program.
+In addition, WWF-Canada is a featured charity in P&G Canada's Good Everyday Rewards program, receiving a donation from the company based on consumer actions.